 Princeton Online is the home for the open courses offered through the University's online initiative.
 More than one million students have enrolled in the many free noncredit courses (or MOOCs) that Princeton faculty have offered through the University’s partnerships with Coursera, edX, NovoEd, and Kadenze.

-Faculty interested in developing an online course or experimenting with these innovative teaching environments should begin the process by consulting Kate Stanton, Acting Director of the McGraw Center, or Mona Fixdal, Associate Director for Online Education.
+Faculty interested in developing an online course or experimenting with these innovative teaching environments should begin the process by consulting Kate Stanton, Interim Director of the McGraw Center, or Mona Fixdal, Associate Director for Online Education.
 Following these conversations, we welcome your formal proposal for an online teaching project.